jwilkinson1122/custom_addons/pod_device/README.rst

    :alt: License: LGPL-3

 ==================
-Medical Medication
+Podiatry Device
 ==================

-The Medication resource is primarily used for the identification and definition of a medication.
-This module improves product in order to provide to a product some medical fields: SNOMED CT code, ATC code, Over The Counter flag and a Form code.
+The Device resource is primarily used for the identification and definition of a device.
+This module improves product in order to provide to a product some pod fields: SNOMED CT code, ATC code, Over The Counter flag and a Form code.

-For further information about the FHRI Medication visit: https://www.hl7.org/fhir/medication.html
+For further information about the FHRI Device visit: https://www.hl7.org/fhir/device.html

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Medication' activate 'Medication'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Device' activate 'Device'.

 Usage
 =====

 #.
-Go to 'Medical / Medications / Medications'
+Go to 'Podiatry / Devices / Devices'
 #.
 Click 'Create'.
 #.
-Provide a name and any other medical information inside the 'Medication'
+Provide a name and any other pod information inside the 'Device'
    page.
 #.
 Click 'Save'.